 Knowbility is a highly collaborative organization.
 Our Strategic Partners include business collaborations, grant funders, program sponsors and more.
 In 2014 we have active ongoing partnerships with these great organizations.

-Deque Systems offers the industry's first end-to-end web compliance products that are Web 2.0 ready.
+Deque Systems offers end-to-end web compliance products that are Web 2.0 ready.
 Knowbility incorporates the Worldspace tool in the testing of many sites and has teamed up with Deque to offer the tool to its clients.
 For more information, visit the "Deque Systems" Website.

 MicroAssist is an experienced software education center who partners with countless organizations in need of custom E-Learning, classroom training, and technology services.
 Knowbility began to working MicroAssist in 2009 as part of the AIR program.
-Knowbility currently works with MicroAssist to provide to provide accessibility training to state vendors.
+Knowbility and MicroAssist collaborate to build interactive online accessibility courses that are fully SCORM complaint to corporate and government clients.
+Contact us for more information on how to make this training part of your own accessibility program support.
 For more information, visit the "MicroAssist" Website.

 St. Edwards University

-St Edwards University is a private college located in Austin Texas.
-St Edward’s has been the host of the John Slain AccessU Conference since 2004.
-Every spring hundreds of people invade the campus for two days of accessibility training by leaders of the industry.
+St. Edwards University is a private college located in Austin Texas.
+Since 2004, Knowbility has partnered with St. Ed's Office of Information Technology to host John Slain AccessU - a curated digital accessibility conference.
+Every spring hundreds of accessibility experts-in-training invade the lovely South Austin campus for two days of accessibility training by leaders of the usability and accessibility fields.
 For more information, visit the "St. Edwards" Website.

 Texas School for the Blind and Visually Impaired